EayonLee/EayonLee/README.md

 ## About Me 👨‍💻

-Hello, I'm Eayon, a passionate backend developer.
-I work with various programming languages, including Java ☕, Go 🐹, and Python 🐍 to build robust backend applications.
+Hello, I'm Eayon.

+🦸🏻 A passionate backend developer.

 🏢 I've previously worked at renowned companies like Tencent and 360, specializing in infrastructure and system optimization.
-I've accumulated valuable work experience and technical knowledge along the way.

-🌐 You can visit my personal website at [www.eayonlee.com](www.eayonlee.com) to explore more about my projects and tech blogs.
+🌐 You can visit [my blog](www.eayonlee.com) to explore more about my projects and tech post.

 ## Tech Stack 💼

-Here are some of the technologies and tools I'm proficient in:

 - Java
 - Go
 - Python
+- Scala

 ## My Projects 🛠️